stat545ubc-2023/mda-torinhalvorson/README.md

-# STAT545A Mini Data Analysis Milestone 1
+# STAT545A Mini Data Analysis
 ## Torin Halvorson

-This repository was created for the Mini Data Analysis Milestone 1, as part of the STAT545A course.
-The primary objective was to leverage ggplot2 and dplyr functions to visualize and manipulate semi-tidy datasets from the `datateachr` package.
+This repository was created for the Mini Data Analysis Milestone 1 and Mini Data Analysis Milestone 2, as part of the STAT545A course.

-The repository contains the following files:
+The repository contains the following primary folders:

-1. README.md
+1. Milestone1
-   - a brief description of the project

-2. 20231002_MiniDataAnalysis1.Rmd
+2. Milestone2
-   - The source Rmd file for the project
-   - Explores several datasets from the `datateachr` package, including a detailed exploratory analysis of the `cancer_samples` dataset using dplyr and ggplot2

-3. 20231002_MiniDataAnalysis1.md
-   - The output of 20231002_MiniDataAnalysis1.Rmd and the key deliverable for this milestone
+Consult the corresponding README document within each folder for more details.